-Paul Christopher Manuel is Professor of Government & Director of the Leadership Program at the School of Public Service at American University and a Research Fellow at the Berkley Center at Georgetown University.
+Paul Christopher Manuel is Distinguished Scholar in Residence & Director of the Leadership Program at the School of Public Service at American University.
+He is also a Research Fellow at the Berkley Center at Georgetown University.
 Manuel’s scholarship has contributed to the democratization literature in Spain and Portugal, with a focus on religion and politics.
-He has authored or co-authored seven books and numerous scholarly articles, including Religion and Politics in a Global Society: Comparative Perspectives from the Portuguese Speaking World (2014).
-Manuel has participated in the Varieties of Democracy Project, and has served on the National Screening Panel for the Graduate Fulbright Competition (Iberia).
+He has authored or co-authored nine books and numerous scholarly articles, including Faith-Based Organizations and Social Welfare: Associational Life and Religion in Contemporary Western Europe, with Miguel Glatzer (2019).
+Manuel has participated in the Varieties of Democracy Project and has served on the National Screening Panel for the Graduate Fulbright Competition (Iberia).
 He was also a member of the Executive Committee of the New England Political Science Association.
 He divides his time between Washington DC and Massachusetts.
 At CES, Manuel co-chaired the Iberian Study Group from 1998–2004 and was a Visiting Scholar.

 This information is accurate for the time period that the affiliate is affiliated with CES.

-Director, School of Public Affairs Leadership Program & Professor of Government, American University
+Director, School of Public Affairs Leadership Program & Distinguished Scholar, American University